Luis Robert Preview, Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 5.75 team ERA that ranks last across all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA across all MLB pitching staffs (5.72).

-- Athletics pitchers combine to allow the fifth-most home runs in baseball (175 total, 1.4 per game).
+- The Athletics allow the fifth-most home runs in baseball (177 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.